Setbacks and Fresh Starts | Summer of 2016

 What on Earth is going on with Fiona?

 As you may remember, in December of 2015 I came off of Tysabri which I was using as treatment for Multiple Sclerosis.
 I had been supplementing daily with a particular Cannabis Oil (Full leaf cannabis extract, AKA Phoenix Tears) for 6 months before coming off of Tysabri.
 All of my MRIs were stable pre and post termination of Tysabri, and I felt absolutely-on-top-of-the-world between late December 2015 and June of 2016.
-Until I made the stupid decision to stop taking my Cannabis Oil in late June, thinking I was "In the clear" and didn't have to worry about the disease process anymore.
+Until I made the stupid decision to stop taking my Cannabis Oil in late June.
+My neurologist didn't think it was doing anything, and I was convinced that I was "In the clear".
+I didn't think I had to worry about the disease process anymore.
 I was wrong here.

-Inflammation returned, and within a month my brain developed 4 new lesions which caused me to start having seizures.
-I did not have any reaction or negative side effects from withdrawal of Tysabri this time around, and was told that it would be fully out of my system within 3-4 months.
-My MRI in April (4 months after last dose of Tysabri) showed NO lesions.
+Inflammation returned abruptly, and within a month my brain developed 4 new lesions which caused me to start having seizure-like episodes.
+I did not have any reaction or negative side effects from withdrawal of Tysabri this time around, and was told that it would be fully out of my system within 3-4 months (by March/April at the latest).
+My MRI in April (4 months after last dose of Tysabri) showed NO lesions!
 The only thing that changed between April and July was the cessation of Cannabis Oil.
 My neurologist will not acknowledge the timeline of stopping my use of Cannabis Oil and the development of the lesions, but it is too obvious for me to ignore the fact that THC and CBDs calm the immune system and reduce inflammation systemically.

 Here is where I will share the timeline of my experience with going through a hospital stay and deciding on a new treatment.

 1:30pm Admitted into the hospital - Please think happy brain health thoughts for me!
 I have had 4 episodes now in 2 weeks that are like a cross between a seizure and an acute MS flare up.
 I lose control of the right side of my body, my face droops, and my limbs involuntarily contract very painfully.
-It lasts up to 2 minutes of contracting/seizing and then releases and I go entirely back to normal both physically and cognitively.
+It lasts up to 2 minutes of contracting/seizing and then releases, and I go entirely back to normal both physically and cognitively.
+I don't black out and am fully awake each time.
 I haven't had any episodes with my MS since 2010, and they still aren't sure it has anything to do with MS. The ER doctors are baffled.
 Currently in VGH ER.
 I am currently fine, just overwhelmed and tired of dealing with this stuff.
 I can't handwrite well and don't have another outlet for this so I will keep updates here.

 12:50am (Okay, technically July 18th at this point)- I was admitted and shuffled to a private room, with a view of the nearly full moon which is kind of nice.
 Time to get some sleep before being poked and prodded more tomorrow bright and early.